psugihara/FreeChat/README.md

 https://github.com/non-playable/FreeChat/assets/282016/c87c868f-d2ea-4546-b738-d12f9ec95a08

-## Technical goals
+## Design goals

-FreeChat is a native LLM appliance for macOS that runs completely locally.
+I want FreeChat to be a native LLM appliance for macOS that runs completely locally.
 Download it and ask your LLM a question without doing any configuration.
 Like OpenAI's chat without login or tracking.
 You should be able to install from the Mac App Store and use it immediatly.

 - No config.
 Usable by people who haven't heard of models, prompts, or LLMs.
 - Performance and simplicity over dev experience or features.
 Notes not Word, Swift not Elektron.
 - Local first.
 Core functionality should not require an internet connection.
 There are lots of great clients for GPT-4, claude, etc. This is not one of them.
 - No conversation tracking.
-Feel free to do whatever you want with your LLM, just like Notes.
+Talk about whatever you want with FreeChat, just like Notes.

 ## Install

-Download the app here: <link to .zip>
+Download the TestFlight here: https://6032904148827.gumroad.com/l/freechat-beta

 Or build from source via "Archive" in Xcode after completing dev setup below.